 Works with Alexa Overview

-Works with Alexa (WWA) is a certification program that establishes your product's compatibility with Alexa, helping to ensure that your customers have a better smart home experience.
+Works with Alexa (WWA) is a certification program that establishes your product's compatibility with Alexa.
+This certification makes sure that your customers have a better smart home experience.
 When your product receives certification, it can carry the WWA badge on product packaging, on the product detail page the Amazon retail website, and as a notation in the website search.
 Your product also becomes eligible for additional placements within the Amazon Smart Home Store and Amazon Works with Alexa Store.
 The badge increases customer confidence that your product integrates seamlessly with Alexa.

 Products that connect to Alexa with an Alexa smart home skill, the Alexa Connect Kit (ACK), and local control (hubs) can apply for WWA certification.
 In addition, products that integrate Alexa into their product by using the Alexa Voice Service (AVS) can apply for WWA certification.